Texas Rangers agree with free agent DH Joc Pederson on contract, AP source says

 The Texas Rangers and free agent designated hitter Joc Pederson have agreed on a contract, a person with knowledge of the deal said Monday.

-The person spoke to The Associated Press on condition of anonymity because the agreement is pending a physical.
+The person spoke to The Associated Press on condition of anonymity because the agreement was pending a physical.

 The deal with Pederson could be another step toward Texas making slugging corner infielder Jake Burger the club's primary first baseman.